 All project concepts should have a clear purpose with a recognized value to industry or society with specific functional objectives, yet provide significant design challenges that allow students to explore various design solutions and make design choices based on sound engineering reasoning.
-At the same time, projects must have a level of complexity that is compatible with a six-person team of CS seniors working on average 6 to 7 hours each for 13 weeks in the fall and 12-14 hours each for 15 weeks in the spring.
+At the same time, projects must have a level of complexity that is compatible with a six-person team of CS seniors or master's students working on average 6 to 7 hours each for 13 weeks in the fall and 12-14 hours each for 15 weeks in the spring.

 Within the framework of the course, all projects are conducted on a best-effort basis by students, guided by staff and in close collaboration with the sponsor.
 The sponsor should understand that our primary purpose is educational; as such, exploratory or proof-of-concept projects can be quite successful.
-Projects that are in the customer’s critical path cannot be accepted as senior design projects unless customer takes full responsibility for the outcome.
+Projects that are in the customer’s critical path cannot be accepted as capstone projects unless customer takes full responsibility for the outcome.
 “Good-to-have” results and “test-of-concept” studies are more likely to be suitable.
 Although the goal is to make every project a success, the University of Colorado cannot take any responsibility for results deemed by the customer as “insufficient.”

-Each team is assigned one instructional staff, who spends approximately 65 person-hours advising a particular project.
+Each team is assigned one instructional staff, who spends approximately 65 hours across both semesters advising a particular project.
 In addition, course faculty and staff members each spend an additional 15-20 hours during review and evaluations of all projects.
-Computer Science Department faculty support senior design teams on project-related questions, providing expertise and experience for the student and sponsor to draw upon.
+Computer Science Department faculty support capstone teams on project-related questions, providing expertise and experience for the student and sponsor to draw upon.
 A list of faculty and their expertise areas is available upon request.
 Students are also encouraged to seek out other sources of expertise, information, and advice from industry and the computer science literature to support their project development.
 Teams work with their sponsors to identify the documentation and other materials needed to satisfy the project goals.
 The form and degree of detail of various documents including requirements statements, architectural and detailed design, test plans will vary depending on the project and the process model being used.

 Unless a project agreement is created based on a contract managed by the University’s Office of Contracts and Grants, all Intellectual Property (IP) rights resulting from the supported senior design project remains with the inventor(s), i.e. the students.
 All materials, software packages, etc. purchased to support the project will remain the property of the CS Department for possible future use in another project or class.
 Projects must be conceived and scoped so that minimum success does not depend on receipt of software or other materials that may or may not be available.
 Project descriptions and results are posted openly on the project’s website.